powsybl/powsybl-entsoe/docs/flow_decomposition/algorithm-description.md

 ## Nodal Injections partitioning

+> **_NOTE:_** In PowSyBl terminology, nodal injections are injection connectables that
+> - are not paired dangling lines,
+> - are connected to the network,
+> - are in the main synchronous component (for sensitivity computation reasons),
+> - are not a bus bar section (because of a lack of reference injection),
+> - are not shunt compensator or static var compensator (for sensitivity computation reasons).

+> **_NOTE:_** In PowSyBl terminology, xnodes are unpaired dangling lines connected to the network and in the main synchronous component.

 In order to distinguish internal/loop flows and allocated flows, the nodal injections in each zone must de decomposed in two parts:
 - Nodal injections for allocated flows
 - Nodal injections for loop flows and internal flows